 Tibberton Parish Councill meeting will follow afterwards at 7.30pm

 The flyer said ‘Four Hands and a Horn’ which could have covered a multitude of possibilities.
 On a gusty Spring Saturday evening, a good crowd of hopefuls gathered to hear these hitherto unknown musicians treat us to a myriad of musical styles.
 Who could have known that two keyboard players and a brass player would produce such original and thought provoking songs, wonderful blues, soul, jazz and folk music, just to name a few genres?
 These are talented musicians and fully deserve the appreciation given to them by the audience.
 The only criticism, constantly voiced was: ‘I want to get up and dance’!
+This is the second live music event held in recent months and we must support these heroes who tote their genius around small venues in order to entertain us.

 The first LIVE concert at the Taynton & Tibberton Village Hall since COVID proved to be a great evening event on Friday 26th January 2024.